rmcdevitt1/liftoff-assignments/P2-Project_Outline/README.md

 ### What I'll Have to Learn
-Make passwords more secure in database. (maybe)
+Make passwords more secure in database. (maybe) –– Hashing

 Get more familiar with Bootstrap.

-Email alerts.
+Email alerts –– Hook up to an API.

-Hook up to an API
+Find somewhere to publish application so it is available to public. (maybe)

 ### Project Tracker